 The Company evaluates its short-term loans provided to unrelated parties for expected credit losses on a regular basis, and maintains an estimated allowance for credit losses to reduce its short-term loans to the amount that it believes will be collected.
 The Company evaluates its short-term loans on an individual basis and determines the allowance for credit loss based on creditworthiness of the borrowers, aging information, past transaction history with the borrowers and their current condition, as well as the current economic conditions and reasonable and supportable forecasts of future economic conditions.
-For the six and three months ended June 30, 2024, the Company reversed US\$0.05 million and US\$0.07 million credit losses on short-term loans provided to unrelated parties, respectively.
+For the nine and three months ended September 30, 2024, the Company reversed US\$0.04 million and provided US\$0.01 million credit losses on short-term loans provided to unrelated parties, respectively.

-As of June 30, 2024, other current assets also included a US\$0.62 million remaining outstanding balance of a short-term loan that the Company provided to an unrelated party, Digital Sun Ventures Limited, a Hong Kong-based company ("Digital Sun").
+As of September 30, 2024, other current assets also included a US\$0.62 million remaining outstanding balance of a short-term loan that the Company provided to an unrelated party, Digital Sun Ventures Limited, a Hong Kong-based company ("Digital Sun").
 In March 2021, the Company and Digital Sun reached an oral agreement, pursuant to which the Company provided a short-term loan of US\$1.65 million to Digital Sun.
 The loan has a one-year term.
 The loan is unsecured, interest free and is required to be repaid in lump sum at maturity by March 2022.
-The Company provided this unsecured and interest free loan to Digital Sun in consideration of the promises and claims made by Digital Sun's management that Digital Sun will facilitate building strategic business partnerships among the Company and these media companies.
+The Company provided this unsecured and interest free loan to Digital Sun in consideration of the promises and claims made by Digital Sun's management that Digital Sun has close connections with international well-known media companies seeking for strategic cooperation partners in China, and Digital Sun will facilitate building strategic business partnerships among the Company and these media companies.
 As of March 31, 2022, Digital Sun had repaid US\$1.03 million of this loan and defaults on the loan balance of US\$0.62 million.
 The Company attempted to collect the outstanding loan balance.
 In June 2022, the Company fully allowanced the outstanding loan balance of US\$0.62 million based on the Company's assessment of the collectability of this outstanding balance.
 The Company had engaged a law firm and prepared and sent a legal letter to Digital Sun in March 2023, and the Company intends to take further actions to safeguard its rights against the default, including but not limited to, arranging meetings with the management of Digital Sun to negotiate the repayment plan in person and filing a lawsuit against Digital Sun after all other means of collection have been exhausted.
 As of the date hereof, the Company has not received any formal responses from Digital Sun.